American Sign Language/English Interpreting, BS

 Program Core

 American Sign Language I-VI courses in the Department of Teaching and Learning satisfy University foreign language requirements.
-For all programs that require American Sign Language, students with previous experience in American Sign Language can take a proficiency interview to determine appropriate placement level; see web site for information.
+For all programs that require American Sign Language, students with previous experience in American Sign Language can take a proficiency interview to determine appropriate placement level; see website for information.

 Prior to Advancement to Professional Sequence